North Korea urges UN to oppose meeting on human rights

 The North Korean ambassador wrote that the meeting would "stoke confrontation, instead of encouraging and promoting the ongoing positive developments".

-He accused the United States of "conspiring to invite" UN rights chief Michelle Bachelet to address the council to report on rights abuses in North Korea.
+He accused the US of "conspiring to invite" UN rights chief Michelle Bachelet to address the council to report on rights abuses in North Korea.

 A historic summit between President Donald Trump and North Korean leader Kim Jong Un opened up dialogue on denuclearisation of the Korean peninsula between the two countries after months of military threats.